 Go back to the Admin Worklist page and start all three workitems.
-Edit each of the Get Bob workitems, and modify the values as you wish - for this walkthrough, we'll change the values to "one - five", "two - six" and "three - seven" respectively.
+Edit each of the Get\Bob workitems, and

 Once you edit and complete each Get\Bob workitem, the corresponding Verify List workitem from the parent instance is automatically checked in to the Engine by the Worklet Service.
 Since the Bob worklets contains only one task, editing and completing this workitem also completes the worklet case.